stadust/demonlist-guidelines/000_index/200_changelog.md

 This webpage archives the various changes the list team has made to the rules and guidelines of the Demon List.
 At the moment, our only notification system for new changes is in our [Discord server](https://discord.gg/M7bDDQf), so if you are not a member there, it's a good idea to check this section occasionally for new updates.

-Changes listed here are ordered from most recent to least recent. **Current version: v1.7**
+Changes listed here are ordered from most recent to least recent. **Current version: v1.8**

+## Changes from v1.7 to v1.8 (4/26/2021)

+- Changed the wording of our [skip guidelines](/guidelines/eligibility/#skips).

+- Added a guideline that prohibits the use of [alternate accounts](/guidelines/eligibility/#hacks) on the Demon List.

+- Added a guideline raising the maximum framerate to 360FPS.
+Players must also use an [FPS counter](/guidelines/eligibility/#fps) if their framerate exceeds 300FPS.

+- Added a special rule in the list of [allowed hacks](/guidelines/miscellaneous/#allowed-hacks) that prohibits the Trail Always On hack if the level uses a Hide Player trigger for difficulty

+- Added a guideline prohibiting players from enabling or disabling hacks after the start of an attempt to abuse or otherwise change the difficulty of the level.

 ## Changes from v1.6 to v1.7 (3/17/2021)